Reviews You Can Rely On

 How to Choose Your Trekking Poles

 Whether you're descending the vertical mile into the depths of Grand Canyon or hopping through boulderfields in the Rocky Mountains, the right trekking pole aids your balance, protects your joints, and prevents muscle fatigue.
-But with dozens of designs on the market, how do you know which one will support your goals when the trail gets real?
-Our testers hone in on what matters in a supportive pole: terrain, comfort, durability, and lifestyle fit.
-Because choosing the best trekking pole isn't about chasing specs—it's about selecting a tool that aligns with your intentions, supports the weight you carry, and helps protect your body.
+Choosing the best trekking pole isn't about chasing specs—it's about selecting a tool that aligns with your intentions, supports the weight you carry, and helps protect your body.
 A good pole will help you to feel lighter, more balanced, and healthier on the trail.

 Asking where you see your poles can help you determine the poles best suited for the landscapes you plan to walk in.
 The type of tips on your poles is a good place to start when choosing their suitability for different terrains.
 Poles with carbide tips grip well on rocky, icy, and uneven terrain and are great for taking into the mountains.
 If you do more urban walking or on flat, rocky trails, then rubber tips are quieter, better for Leave No Trace because they don't scratch the ground, and provide a more stable base.
-If you plan to hike in deep sand or snow, then poles compatible with wide baskets give you a more stable purchase.
+If you plan to hike in deep sand or snow, select poles that include wide baskets.

 Intentions are crucial, so it's important to ask yourself: what support does my body need on this journey?
 If you're searching for a pole to help you find balance and maintain rhythm while pacing yourself, consider choosing a lightweight pole that allows for an easy swing.